-Information on the requirements for collecting and maintaining medical information or history in relation to preemployment inquiries can be found in 29 CFR §32.15(d).
+Additionally, information on the requirements for collecting and maintaining medical information or history in relation to preemployment inquiries can be found in 29 CFR §32.15(d).

-Section 504 of the Rehabilitation Act of 1973 requires that individuals with disabilities be afforded equal opportunity to participate in and benefit from WIOA services, benefits, and activities.

-The Data and Information Collection and Maintenance section of the State of Texas Nondiscrimination Plan provides Boards with requirements for the collection and maintenance of all records and data.
-(The plan is published on TWC’s Intranet site; it is therefore available to recipients but not to the public.)

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”